Domains by Proxy can scam you out of $50 and leak your personal info

 You agree to pay any and all prices and fees (including any registration fees required by ICANN) due for Services purchased at this Site at the time you order the Services.
 All prices and fees are non-refundable unless otherwise expressly noted, even if your Services are suspended, terminated, or transferred prior to the end of the Services term.
 GoDaddy expressly reserves the right to change or modify its prices and fees at any time, and such changes or modifications shall be posted online at this Site and effective immediately without need for further notice to you.
 If you have purchased Services for a period of months or years, changes or modifications in prices and fees shall be effective when the Services in question come up for renewal as further described.

-They will notify the victim of this $50.000 charge with a “email@example.com” email address that you obviously cannot reply to.
+They will notify the customer of this $50.000 charge with a “email@example.com” email address that you obviously cannot reply to.

 4. Domains By Proxy might then send another email that basically means that they are going to send the third-party your information you pay them to protect: